Zero Waiting Period Health Insurance: Benefits & Coverage

 Zero Waiting Period

 Your coverage begins from the first day of your ACKO Platinum Health Plan.
-There are no waiting periods applicable.
+This is a no waiting period health insurance plan.
 For example Initial waiting period, pre-existing diseases waiting period, etc. are not imposed.

 Note: Get access to this feature by disclosing all the pre-existing conditions.
 Claims for undisclosed conditions may be rejected.